-None of the directors and officers were involved in any bankruptcy proceedings as of June 30,2024 and during the past five years.
+None of the directors and officers were involved in any bankruptcy proceedings as of October 31, 2024 and during the past five years.
 Neither have they been convicted by final judgment in any criminal proceedings or been subject to any order, judgment or decree of competent jurisdiction, permanently or temporarily enjoining, barring, suspending, or otherwise limiting their involvement in any type of business, securities, commodities or banking activities, nor found in action by any court of administrative bodies to have violated a securities or commodities law.
+Moreover, there are no pending criminal cases involving the Company, and its directors and officers.